peer-node/flex/README.md

 Electrum
 --------

-With electrum, you need to use version 2.5.2 or higher.
-There's a bug in the electrum server which means that you have to open the gui, disable autoconnect, and select ecdsa.net.

-Another bug (https://github.com/spesmilo/electrum/issues/1494) makes it impossible to use the command line to make a wallet that can import keys.
-Doing:

-    $ mv ~/.electrum/wallets/default_wallet ~/.electrum/wallets/default_wallet_backup

-and then:

-    $ echo '{
-    "accounts": {
-        "/x": {
-            "imported": {}
-        }
-    },
-    "accounts_expanded": {},
-    "pruned_txo": {},
-    "stored_height": 379471,
-    "transactions": {},
-    "txi": {},
-    "txo": {},
-    "use_encryption": false,
-    "wallet_type": "imported"
-    }' > ~/.electrum/wallets/default_wallet
-    $ chmod 600 ~/.electrum/wallets/default_wallet

-will give you a wallet that can import keys.

-To use electrum with Flex, the daemon needs to be running, so you need to exit the gui and do:
+To use electrum with Teleport, the daemon needs to be running, so you need to exit the gui and do:

     $ electrum daemon start